jfmengels/elm-review/README.md

 ## Configuration

+`elm-review` is configured through a `review/` folder in your project.
+It is a self-contained Elm project where you can specify your dependencies, and write, import, and configure review rules.

-Rules are configured in the `ReviewConfig.elm` file:
+Rules are configured in the `review/ReviewConfig.elm` file:

 ```elm
 module ReviewConfig exposing (config)